-- Are interested in exploring a media career and study pathways e.g. filmmaking, photography, journalism - Enjoy developing skills in media production and analysis of different media forms. - Enjoy exploring a range of creative technologies. - Are interested in analysing media representations of reality and communication theory. - Enjoy creating media products in different forms including video, photography and publishing
+• Are interested in exploring a media career and study pathways e.g. filmmaking, photography, journalism

+- Enjoy developing skills in media production and analysis of different media forms. - Enjoy exploring a range of creative technologies. - Are interested in analysing media representations of reality and communication theory. - Enjoy creating media products in different forms including video, photography and publishing

+UNIT 1

+WHAT IS STUDIED?
+WHAT TYPE OF WORK IS DONE?
-- Media representations in a range of forms and products - Products from different periods of time, locations and contexts - The role(s) of the audience - Pre-production, production and post-production techniques - Media production technologies - Australian stories in media production

-- Film, audio, photography and print production - Practical and theoretical exploration of different media forms and representations - Investigation of Australian stories in media including cultural histories and influences
+products Products from a contexts The role(s) of the Pre-production techniques Media production ntations in a range of forms and different periods of time, locations and ne audience , production and post-production on technologies es in media production Film, audio, photography and print production Practical and theoretical exploration of different media forms and representations Investigation of Australian stories in media including cultural histories and influences

-- Narrative, style and genre

-- Narratives in production

-- Media and change
+UNIT 2

+WHAT IS STUDIED?
+WHAT TYPE OF WORK IS DONE?

-- Analysis of styles, creators, structure and values of different media forms - Design and production of narrative products in media form of choice (e.g. photography, film etc) - Explore development of media technologies - End of semester examination
+Narrative, style Narratives in pr Media and chara oduction Analysis of styles, creators, structure and values of different media forms Design and production of narrative products in media form of choice (e.g. photography, film etc) Explore development of media technologies End of semester examination